tips

 A Can Opener That Actually Works

-It sounds incredibly obvious, but owning a can opener that actually turns smoothly and doesn’t leave jagged, lethal edges is completely worth having.
+It sounds incredibly obvious, but owning a can opener that actually turns smoothly and doesn’t leave jagged, lethal edges is worth having.
 You will use it constantly for beans, diced tomatoes, coconut milk, and broth.

 Reliable Measuring Cups and Spoons